Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Results and discussion

 \subsection{Noise fluctuations}

-The differences between the quantum experiment and noisy simulation results for \ce{H2O} and benzene are significantly larger compared to LiH, \ce{H2}, and butadiene.
-For both \ce{H2O} and benzene, the energy deviation with tiled M0 is one order of magnitude smaller on the noisy simulator compared to the energy deviation in the quantum experiment.
-Based on the consistent results that we achieve across the repeated quantum experiments and simulations, as seen in the supporting information, the problem is likely not due to undersampling and statistical noise.
+The differences between the quantum experiment and simulation energies for \ce{H2O} and benzene are significantly larger compared to LiH, \ce{H2}, and butadiene.
+For both \ce{H2O} and benzene, $\Delta E_{\mathrm{tM0}}$ is one order of magnitude smaller in the simulations.
+Bootstraps of individual experiments suggest that the poor results are not due to statistical noise (see Fig.~\ref{fig:but_h2o_benz_bootstrap} in the SI).
 We suspect that the poor results in the quantum experiments are, in part, due to noise drift and noise fluctuations.
-The QPU processing times for the \ce{H2O} and benzene experiments were approximately $1$ hour and $15$ minutes and $2$ hours and $5$ minutes, respectively, for each repeated calculation.
-The noise was characterized at the start of the experiments, and if the noise drifts as we execute the quantum circuits needed to calculate the energies, this will introduce an error.
+The QPU processing times for each \ce{H2O} and benzene experiment were approximately $1$ hour and $15$ minutes and $2$ hours and $5$ minutes, respectively.
+The noise was characterized at the start of the experiments, and if the noise drifted as we executed the quantum circuits needed to calculate the energies, this would have introduced an error.
 Since the calculations on LiH, \ce{H2}, and butadiene all took at most $20$ minutes of QPU time, the noise profile was unlikely to change as much over the course of the experiments.

-To get an idea of how noise drift might have influenced our results, we did two tests that each lasted $1$ hour and $10$ minutes on \texttt{ibm\_fez}, where we repeatedly executed the $1$ layer tUPS circuit for \ce{H2O} with a $(4,4)$ active space.
-We ran $150$ jobs in immediate succession with $100,000$ shots each.
+To get an idea of how stable the noise might have been during our experiments, we performed two tests that each lasted $1$ hour and $10$ minutes on \texttt{ibm\_fez}, where we repeatedly executed the $1$-layer tUPS circuit for \ce{H2O} with a $(4,4)$ active space.
+We ran $150$ jobs in immediate succession with $10^5$ shots each.
 In Fig.~\ref{drift_stuff} in the supporting information, a plot of a fixed element of the raw probability vector (no error mitigation) from each job result is seen as a function of the time when the job finished executing.
 A simulation test is also shown for reference.
-The results from both tests on \texttt{ibm\_fez} indicate that the noise is moderately stable over the $1$ hour and $10$ minute durations, but with a period of about $10$ minutes for each test where severe fluctuations occur.
-We tentatively suggest that fluctuations like those, together with small drifts in the noise, are partially responsible for the poor results obtained for \ce{H2O} and benzene in the quantum experiments.
+The results from both tests on \texttt{ibm\_fez} indicate that the noise was moderately stable over the $1$ hour and $10$ minute durations, but with a period of about $10$ minutes for each test where severe fluctuations occurred.